-c)/ Consequent entitlement and relief.
+c) Consequent entitlement and relief.

 7) At the outset, Whether the applicant is a workman is subject of decision?

-Exhibit 1,2,3,4,9 and W/S of applicant suggest that the applicant was under the employment of the company since 2006 till 2013.
+Exhibit 1,2,3,4,9 suggest that the applicant was under the employment of the company since 2006 till 2013.
 It is found from the written statement that it is averred by the opposite party that the applicant is not workman though nothing is suggested as to why he is not so included.

-The perusal of exhibits suggest thatapplicant washolding ESI card, PF card, salary slips which reflects his status as 'driver' for the company.
-It is not case of the company that they are not company within the meaning of Companies Act 1956 or that they are not covered by the definition of employer within the meaning of the Industrial Dispute Act 1947Act, so as to shield them from the applicability of the Industrial Dispute Act 1947.
+The perusal of exhibits suggest thatapplicant washolding ESI card, PF card, salary slips which reflects his status as picker for the company.
+It is not case of the company that they are not company within the meaning of Companies Actor that they are not covered by the definition of employer within the meaning of this Act, so as to shield them from the applicability of the Industrial Dispute Act 1947.
 If it is not so, employee is an workman unless invested with supervisory or managerial functions, which appears none in the present case.

-The averment of OP thus appears to be more facile in its appeal, leading to a perilous refusal of the essence for which the benefit to workmen exist.
-This is not intention of legistlature or the interpretation of statute by Hon'ble Courts.
+The averment appears to be more facile in its appeal, leading to a perilous refusal of the essence for which the benefit to workmen exist.
+This is not intention of legistlature or the interpretation of statute by Honbl Courts.